ohhyangyang/ohhyangyang/README.md

 ## I'm a Full-Stack Developer!! ##

-- 🌱 I’m currently working at Unblockia
+- 🌱 I’m currently working at Unblockia & Adpone
 - 🥅 2021 Goals: Grow with my team
 - ⚡ Fun fact: I was an architect, means I can code and design